 program synchronization_test implicit none integer :: i !
 Local variable integer :: numbers[*] !
 Scalar coarray !
 Genereate random number on image 1 if (this_image() == 1) then numbers = floor(rand(1) * 1000) !
 Distribute information to other images do i = 2, num_images() numbers[i] = numbers end do end if sync all !
 Barrier to synchronize all images print *, 'The random number is', numbers end program synchronization_test

-- sync images(index) - Synchronize this image to image with index
+sync images(index)- Synchronize this image to image with

 Compile and Run¶

-Currently, version 1.8.10 compiled with OpenMPI 1.10.7 library is installed on Cluster.
-The OpenCoarrays module can be load as follows:
+Currently, version 2.9.2 compiled with the OpenMPI 4.0.5 library is installed on the cluster.
+To load the

 Compile CAF Program¶